Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### getStats

-Get a report about low-level call statistical information.
+Retrieve a snapshot of the low-level information of the Call through statistical report.

+The data retrieved is a [RTCStatsReport][47] object, which contains many individual [RTCStats][48].
+   These are advanced statistics gathered by the browser providing insights into the Call at a certain point in time.
+Aggregating reports over a period of time would allow a low-level analysis of the Call for that period.
+As an example, this could be done to determine the media quality during the Call.

 A Track ID can optionally be provided to get a report for a specific Track of the Call.

-This API will return a promise which, when resolved, it will contain the report of the particlar call.
+This API will return a promise which, when resolved, will contain the report of the particlar call.
 The progress of the operation will be tracked via the [call:operation][33] event.

 The SDK will emit a
-   [call:statsReceived][47] event, after
+   [call:statsReceived][49] event, after
    the operation completes, that has the report.

 **Parameters**